Aaron080913/Travel_Blog/README.md

 ![Register Page](media/images/Read-me_pics/Register_page.jpeg)

-* The Register Page gives, users the ability to register an account for the travel blog so that they can like & share their own posts.<br>
+* The Register Page gives, users the ability to register an account for the travel blog so that they can like & share their own posts, if users have clicked on the incorrect link they can instead go to the log in page.<br>

 ### Login Page

 ![Login Page](<media/images/Read-me_pics/Login Area.jpeg>)

-* On the Login Page, users that have already registered with the blog can login to access adding new categories and new posts.<br>
+* On the Login Page, users that have already registered with the blog can login to access adding new categories and new posts, or if the user has not registerd.
+Their is a link taking the user to the registration page.<br>

 ### Categories Dropdown Menu